nkratzke/dartchat/README.md

 This will run the dartchat as a docker container.
 The chat is now accessible via [http://localhost:8080][docker-url];

+### Remarks regarding docker (on non linux systems)

+If docker is used on a non linux system like Mac OS X it is likely that docker uses [VirtualBox][virtualbox] under the hood.
+In theses cases you must configure port forwarding in virtual box.
+So if you are exposing port 3000 in your docker container mapping it to port 8080 for the outside world you must forward port 8080 to 8080 to the docker-vm in virtualbox.
+How to do this is explained [here][virtualbox-portforward].

 ## Tour de Dart

 Tour de Dart is hosted on slideshare and can be accessed via the following links: